 Free open-source version; Puppet Enterprise, free up to 10 nodes, 11+ notes starts at $100 per node per year; details here.

-The Claim: “When configuration is code, DevOps teams work more efficiently, enabling continuous automation across all IT processes.”
+The Claim: “When the configuration is code, DevOps teams work more efficiently, enabling continuous automation across all IT processes.”

 Approach: Procedural/Imperative (you create code to specify step-by-step how to achieve a desired end state); requires Chef Client agent on each server you wish to configure; master server required by default (masterless configuration available).